Charlie Sheen: Family and relationships

 Sheen has been married three times.
-He has five children and one grandchild.
+He has five children and two grandchildren.

-His oldest daughter is from a relationship with his former high school girlfriend, Paula Profit, whose name has also been given as Paula Speert.
-Through their daughter, Cassandra Estevez, Sheen has one granddaughter, named Luna.
+His oldest daughter is from a relationship with his former high-school girlfriend, Paula Profit, whose name has also been given as Paula Speert.
+Through a daughter, Sheen has one granddaughter.

 In January 1990, Sheen's fiancée, Kelly Preston, was hit by shrapnel after a gun went off in their house.
 She broke off the engagement shortly thereafter.
 Preston always maintained that it was an accident and in 2011, called Sheen "a good person."
 In the 1990s, Sheen subsequently dated a number of pornographic film actresses, including Ginger Lynn and Heather Hunter.

-On September 3, 1995, Sheen married his first wife, Donna Peele.
+On September 3, 1995, Sheen married his first wife, model Donna Peele.
 That same year, Sheen was named as one of the clients of an escort agency operated by Heidi Fleiss.
 Sheen and Peele divorced in 1996.

 Sheen met actress Denise Richards on the set of Good Advice in 2000.
 They began dating in October 2001, when Richards guest-starred on Sheen's television show Spin City.
 They became engaged on December 26, 2001, and married on June 15, 2002, at the estate of Spin City creator Gary David Goldberg.
-They have two daughters together (born in 2004 and 2005).
-In March 2005, Richards filed for divorce, accusing Sheen of alcohol and drug abuse with threats of violence, as well as accusations of Sheen looking at gay pornography featuring "boys who looked underage" and being "attracted" to underage girls.
-Sheen would later deny these claims, and stated that the FBI was "aware" of the allegations and had searched his computers.
+They have two daughters together, born in 2004 and 2005.
+In March 2005, Richards filed for divorce, accusing Sheen of alcohol and drug abuse, being addicted to gambling, hiring prostitutes, making threats of violence towards her, and of looking at gay pornography featuring boys "who looked underage" and being "attracted" to underage girls.
+Sheen later denied these claims, and stated that the FBI was "aware" of the allegations and had searched his computers.
 The divorce was finalized in November 2006 and preceded a custody dispute over their two daughters.

 On May 30, 2008, Sheen married his third wife, Brooke Mueller.
-Mueller gave birth to their twin sons, Bob and Max, on March 14, 2009.
+Mueller gave birth to their twin sons on March 14, 2009.
 In November 2010, Sheen filed for divorce.
 On March 1, 2011, police removed the couple's sons from Sheen's home.
 Sheen told NBC's Today, "I stayed very calm and focused."
 According to People, social services took the children after Mueller obtained a restraining order against Sheen.
 The document said, "I am very concerned that [Sheen] is currently insane."
 Asked if he would fight for the children, Sheen texted People, "Born ready.
 Winning."
 Sheen and Mueller's divorce became final on May 2, 2011.